 About the Cambridge Alumni Magazine (CAM)

 Reinvigorating the art of the spirited essay, CAM brings together the best of Cambridge thought and debate.
-Published three times a year, it carries the latest news and alumni events from the University, intelligent, stimulating and informative features and a fiendishly difficult prize crossword.
+Published three times a year, it carries intelligent, in-depth features, news and events from the University and a fiendishly-difficult prize crossword.

-If you would prefer to opt out of receiving the print edition and to be sent an email when the latest edition is available online, please let us know.
+To opt out of receiving the print edition and/or be sent an email when the latest edition is available online, please let us know.

 Do you have a book you would like to promote?